AET-DevOps25/team-kruschefan/README.md

 3. **Subsystem Decomposition**
 <img src="/resources/UML/subsystem_decomposition.png" alt="Subsystem Decomposition" style="height: 30vw;"/>
 This diagram breaks down the architecture of FormsAI into key subsystems.
 The Client interacts with the backend via an API Gateway, which handles routing, authentication, and token checks.
 The backend is divided into multiple microservices, including User, Form, Template, and GenAI (Langchain).
 Keycloak handles authentication and user management, while Monitoring (via Prometheus & Grafana) and CI/CD pipelines (via GitHub Actions) ensure integrity and automation of the system.
-Note: **TODO: Replace placeholders**

 ---